 In addition to required core courses, students will be expected to select electives from the various areas of psychology and other appropriate disciplines that will provide breadth and depth to their preparation as counselors.
-Consult the Master's Student Handbook for further information about Ed.M. program requirements.
+Consult the Mental Health Counseling Student Handbook for further information about Ed.M. program requirements.